xplosionmind/tommi.space/content/jam/public/Partying.md

 It is much needed a sharp change of perspective.
 By learning to overlook stress and doubtfulness, I need to embrace partying and value it for what it really is.

-Only after having lived in Berlin I can admit I confused partying with [[Clubbing]]/rave/techno/dancing.
+Only after having lived in Berlin I realized I was confusing partying with [Clubbing](Clubbing.md)/rave/techno/dancing.
 They are not the same.

 ## House partying